Latin Kings

 In 1966 even though the Latin Kings were on good terms with the Paragons from Lincoln Park they became upset with the arrival of the Junior Paragons in East Humboldt Park at Washtenaw and Potomac; therefore, the Latin Kings destroyed them.

-In 1966 the Latin Kings also conquered the Young Sinners.
+In 1966 the Latin Kings also conquered the Young Sinners of Wicker Park.
 One of the Sinner’s leaders named Charlie came to Pete’s clubhouse and challenged the Latin Kings all by himself.
 Although this move was gutsy it proved to be dangerous and costly.
 Charlie was beaten so severely he was hospitalized for two months.
 The founder Nelson F also known as Tarzan then disbanded the club.

 In 1966 the Latin Kings advanced on the Hirsch Street Lords of West Humboldt Park at Spaulding and Hirsch and did damage to their club.
-This gave the Latin Kings leverage to advance up Kedzie to Kedzie and Division as they were able to leave Ohio and Kedzie behind.
-This was a pivotal territorial grab that would advance the Latin Kings toward Beach and Spaulding.
+This gave the Latin Kings leverage to advance up Kedzie to Beach and Spaulding which was a pivotal territorial grab that would advance the Latin Kings toward Beach and Spaulding.
+The Hirsch Street Lords were a white gang, and this showed the change in power in West Humboldt Park from white greasers to Latin Kings/Hispanic gangs.
+Simon City was operating more in Logan Square by 1966 which further cleared the way for Latin Kings to conquer.

 In the summer of 1966, the Young Lords of Lincoln Park declared their gangbanging days were over with.
 Although some pockets of the Young Lords would continue to gangbang the main organization was done with that.
 Leader Cha Cha Jimenez became revolutionary and became a political figure instead of gangbanger.
 This meant the war with Latin Kings was to stop.
-The Young Lords now bonded with Latin Kings and they now understood each other.
+The Young Lords now bonded with Latin Kings, and they now understood each other.
 The Young Lords now permitted Latin Kings onto their sacred Armitage Avenue as the Latin Kings arrived at Armitage and Dayton without a fight.
+This was the exact corner that Cha Cha Jimenez, the Young Lord’s leader resided at the time.
 Granted, at this point, the Latin Kings could have taken it without Young Lord permission, but blood shed was preferred to be avoided so diplomacy was a better solution.
-At first, the Latin Kings came to Armitage and Dayton in 1966 under the guidance of King Richie who was related to Ramon Santos.
+At first, the Latin Kings came to Armitage and Dayton in 1966 under the guidance of King Richie who was related to Juan (Ramon) Santos.
 Richie brought the Latin Kings to Lincoln Park.
 Eventually the Latin Kings moved onto Young Lord headquarters at Armitage and Sheffield by 1969 but were invited from the start.
 The Latin Kings acted as the muscle for the Young Lords by attending to security duties and assisting the Young Lords with their pursuit of crooked police, slumlords, and unfair neighborhood renewal programs that evicted so many Puerto Rican families out of Lincoln Park.
 Latin Kings also would take violent action, if necessary, against unruly gangs in the area that threatened the community, especially racist white gangs because Young Lords wanted to avoid gangbanging.
 Latin Kings would also ally with the Halsted and Armitage Paragons.
 The Latin Kings would survive in Lincoln Park until the 1990s when gentrification became large.

 In the year 1968 the Latin Kings of West Town and Humboldt Park area began to be featured in the media for their exceptional neighborhood cleanup duties that included cleaning up gang graffiti.
 This effort was led by leaders like Don Juan which showed the world the Latin Kings could be an asset to their communities; however, certain branches and members were only concerned with gangbanging, but the founders and leaders were moving on to another level and were trying to help their fellow Latin Kings follow the same path, but with so many members it became impossible.
 The Latin Kings continued to make righteous changes and in 1969 they became very much politically active while bringing about diplomacy with other Puerto Rican gangs and white gangs.
 This would continue in the earlier 1970s as Latin Kings fought against police brutality, legally pursued crooked landlords, cleaned up communities of trash and graffiti, opened up free lunch programs for impoverished children and fought against unfair neighborhood renewal plans alongside the Young Lords.
 These were mostly overlooked functions as most people focused on the gangbanging and negativity.